May Melanoma/Skin Cancer Detection and Prevention Month

 How can Melanoma/Skin Cancer Detection and Prevention Month make a difference?

-We can use this month to raise awareness about skin cancer and help people take action to prevent or detect it, both at home and in the larger community.
+We can use this month to raise awareness about skin cancer and help people take action to prevent or detect it, both at home and in the community.

 Here are just a few ideas: